ErpNetDocs/info/legal/platform-terms-of-use.md

 Customer may not, may not cause or permit others to: (a) use the Services to harass any person; cause damage or injury to any person or property; publish any material that is false, defamatory, harassing or obscene; violate privacy rights; promote bigotry, racism, hatred or harm; send unsolicited bulk e-mail, junk mail, spam or chain letters; infringe property rights; or otherwise violate applicable laws, ordinances or regulations; (b) perform or disclose any benchmarking, availability or performance testing of the Services; or (c) perform or disclose any performance or vulnerability testing of the Services without ERP.net’s prior written approval, perform or disclose network discovery, port and service identification, vulnerability scanning, password cracking, remote access or penetration testing of the Services.

-Customer may not, and may not cause or permit others to: use Malicious Code, modify, make derivative works of, disassemble, decompile, reverse engineer, reproduce, republish, download, or copy any part of the Services (including data structures or similar materials produced by programs) or license, sell, transfer, assign, distribute, outsource, permit timesharing or service bureau use of, commercially exploit, or make available the Services to any third party except as permitted by this Agreement or Order Form.
+Customer may not, and may not cause or permit others to: use Malicious Code, modify, make derivative works of, disassemble, decompile, reverse engineer, reproduce, republish, download, or copy any part of the Services (including data structures or similar materials produced by programs) or license, sell, transfer, assign, distribute, outsource, permit timesharing or service bureau use of, commercially exploit, or make available the Services to any third party except as permitted by this Agreement or Subscription Order.

 #### 4.2.2.
 Data protection

-Unless specifically included in the Order Forms, the Customer must not use the Cloud Service to store or process any sensitive or special categories of data that imposes specific data security or data protection obligations on ERP.net in addition to or different from those specified or referenced in the Order Forms for the Services.
+Unless specifically included in the Subscription Order, the Customer must not use the Cloud Service to store or process any sensitive or special categories of data that imposes specific data security or data protection obligations on ERP.net in addition to or different from those specified or referenced in the Subscription Orders for the Services.

 #### 4.2.3.
 Verification of Use